 - Click Finish to confirm and start extending.

-Download NIUBI Partition Editor and follow the steps to extend volume C with Unallocated space on Windows 10:
+Download the free edition and follow the steps to extend C drive with non adjacent Unallocated space in Windows 10/11:

-Step 1: Right click drive D and select "Resize/Move Volume", drag middle position rightwards in the pop-up window.
+Step 1: Right click D: drive and select "Resize/Move Volume", drag middle of D drive rightwards in the pop-up window.

-Extend partition C with Unallocated space in other disk
+Extend partition C with Unallocated space on other disk

-In some computers, there is no other data volume or not enough unused space in all other volumes in the same disk.
-If you want to extend C drive with Unallocated space in another separated disk, it is impossible, because hard disk is a physical unit.
-Instead, you need to copy disk (not single C drive) to another larger one.
-Extra disk space will be shown as Unallocated and it can be added into C drive.
+In some computers, there is no other volume or not enough free space on the same disk.
+If you want to extend C drive with Unallocated space on another separate disk, no software can help you, because the size of a hard disk is fixed.
+In this case, you can copy disk to a larger one and extend partition with extra dis space.